onecommons/unfurl/README.md

 ## Container Image

 # Developing

 Clone github.com/onecommons/giterop.

 ## Running unit tests

 You can use `tox` to run the unit tests inside the supported python environments with the latest source installed.
 Install tox `pip install tox` and then run `tox` in source root.
 To install the dependencies you may need header files installed by the following OS packages: `python-dev`, `libcrypt-dev`, `openssl-dev`.
 (Note: if installation of a dependency fails, reinvoke `tox` with `-r` to recreate the test environment.)

-You can arguments after `--` are passed to the test runner, e.g. to run an individual test: `tox -- -p test_attributes.py`.
+Arguments after `--` are passed to the test runner, e.g. to run an individual test: `tox -- -p test_attributes.py`.

 # Usage